prashanthsadasivan/prashanthsadasivan.github.io/_posts/2024-05-29-llava-on-ios.md

 * Small models train faster than you think
 * A huge shoutout to all models that actually publish their datasets and provide scripts to integrate them to reproduce models!

+[^1] Sure, you could just use ChatGPT's exceptional mobile app, but that's not very fun.